wallento/wallento.github.io.old/content/post/20200612-verilator-waivers/index.md

 have a solid linter flow.
 I hope it helps you!

 Next, I will start creating PR with waiver files with many TODOs in them :)

+## Update: Waiver vs. pragma-style

+In the post I have missed to discuss that there is a good reason to use the inline comments/pragmas versus waiver files.
+It is certainly a good idea to have the solution visually next to the problem and this approach is widely used in teams that use Verilator as one of their main tools.
+Waivers are especially useful with third-party code.
+Overall its also a matter of preference and waivers are probably preferable when you start using Verilator in a large project.

+But, summarized: There is no reason anymore to not use Verilator as Linter in your project!